Prize Home Lotteries in New South Wales 2026: The Complete NSW Guide

 Saturday Lotto $1.10 1 in 8,145,060 Division 1 varies

-Your odds improve significantly with prize home lotteries because the ticket pool is capped.
-If a draw sells 10,000 tickets maximum and one prize home goes to a single winner, your odds are 1 in 10,000.
-By contrast, Powerball has odds of 1 in 134 million regardless of how many tickets are issued—the number stays constant.
+Your odds improve with prize home lotteries because tickets are capped.
+If only 10,000 tickets sell and one wins the home, your odds are 1 in 10,000.
+Powerball odds stay at 1 in 134 million always.
+The number never changes.

-The ticket price funds three components: the prize pool (property and secondary prizes), charity donation, and administrative costs.
-A $30 ticket might allocate $12 to the prize home, $8 to secondary cash or gold prizes, $6 to the registered charity, and $4 to lottery operations and auditing.
+Your ticket price goes to three areas.
+These are the prize pool, charity donation, and running costs.
+A $30 ticket might give $12 to the prize home.
+It gives $8 to cash or gold prizes.
+It gives $6 to the registered charity.
+It gives $4 to lottery operations and auditing.

 NSW Legal Framework and Licensing Requirements

-Pro Tip: Before buying a ticket, search the ACNC register for the charity's name.
-If they appear on the register and their charity status is active, they are legitimate.
-Cross-check the draw with the NSW Office of Local Government's licence register for additional confirmation.
+Pro Tip: Before you buy a ticket, search the ACNC register.
+Look up the charity's name.
+If they are on the register with active charity status, they are legitimate.
+Cross-check the draw with the NSW Office of Local Government's licence register too.

 Taxation of Prize Home Lottery Winnings in NSW